-In order to get the most out of my workout, an important part of the preparation is what I use to fuel my body as I prepare to sweat.
+To get the most out of my workout, a crucial part of the preparation is deciding what I use to fuel my body as I prepare to sweat.
 You wouldn’t take your car on a road trip without filling it up with gas.
 You need to think of your body as your engine.
-It’s important to prep our bodies with proper nutrition in order to maximize our efforts in the gym.
-It’s important to consume the right balance of carbohydrates, fats, and protein to get us through training.
+It’s important to prep our bodies with proper nutrition to maximize our efforts in the gym.
+Consuming the right balance of carbohydrates, fats, and protein will get you through your training.

-I’m going to share my five (5) favorite pre-workout snacks with you.
+I’m sharing my five (5) favorite pre-workout snacks.
 Please note that everybody’s goals and nutritional needs are different.
 There is no one-size-fits-all for food or fitness, so what works for me and my body may be different for you.
 Listen to your body.
 How does it respond to the food you are eating?
 Feel energized and powerful?
-That is a good indicator that what you ate is working for you.
+That is a good indicator that what you eat is working for you.

 1. Avocado toast on sprouted grain bread